-In MFL we will be learning how to name different fruits and vegetables in French.
+In MFL we will be learning the names of some different transport in French.

 For this half term’s homework, you can either: